nickbooth1/AirportCapacityPlanning/docs/components/AIAgent/Phase1.3Plan.md

    - Automatic correction of inaccurate responses
    - Response comparison for consistency checking

+4. **ProactiveInsightsService**:
+   - Scheduled and event-triggered insight generation
+   - Pattern and anomaly detection in airport data
+   - Prioritization of insights by impact and relevance
+   - Context-aware recommendations
+   - Feedback incorporation mechanisms
+   - Insight tracking and organization

 ## Next Steps
-The next task is to implement the ProactiveInsightsService, which will analyze data patterns and generate proactive insights without explicit user queries.
+The next task is to implement the MultiStepReasoningService, which will handle complex problems requiring multiple steps of analysis and reasoning.

 This service will:
-1. Monitor system data and user interactions
-2. Identify noteworthy patterns, anomalies, and opportunities
-3. Generate insights with appropriate priority levels
+1. Break down complex questions into logical reasoning steps
+2. Maintain intermediate reasoning state between steps
+3. Combine results from multiple reasoning paths
-4. Provide context-aware recommendations
+4. Provide explanations for the reasoning process
-5. Support both scheduled and event-triggered insight generation
+5. Handle uncertainty and evaluate alternative approaches